ohhsodead/arisen-studio/README.md

 * Browse major and popular games and categories
 * Discover hundreds of game mods, apps and resources
 * Complete details, creator, version and other info
-* Filter by firmware and type
+* Filter database by firmware and type
 * Supports every type of mods and files
 * Download archives to computer
 * Install mod files directly to console